Prices from £55.00

 It’s right for people with vaginal menopause symptoms – estriol cream is used to treat vaginal symptoms caused during menopause as a result of too little oestrogen.
 It is also used before operations on the vagina.
 It could be right for you if you have any of the following symptoms that are troublesome during your menopause:

 When shouldn’t I use estriol cream? – estriol cream is not right for everyone.
 Some people shouldn't use it because of pre-existing health conditions.
 See the 'contraindications of estriol cream' section on the right for more information.

-Does Estriol cream interact with any medicines? – Estriol cream doesn’t usually interact with other medicines as it is a topical treatment.
-The following medicines may cause an interaction:
+Does Estriol cream interact with any medicines? – Estriol cream doesn’t usually interact with other medicines as it is a topical treatment, but the following medicines may cause an interaction: